sarkaramitabh300/convert-units/README.md

 convert(1000).from('mm').toBest({ cutOffNumber: 10 });
 // { val: 100, unit: 'cm', plural: 'Centimeters' } (the smallest unit with a value equal to or above 10)

-// by default the system of the origin is used, the `system` option overwrites this behaviour convert(254).from('mm').toBest({ system: 'imperial' }); // ('mm' is metric)
+// by default the system of the origin is used, the `system` option overwrites this behavior convert(254).from('mm').toBest({ system: 'imperial' }); // ('mm' is metric)
 // { val: 10, unit: 'in', plural: 'Inches' }            // ('in' is imperial)
 ```